Surrounded by forests, Hiroshima city has become world-famous as the ‘city-of-peace’.

 It's located 50 km (31 mi) east of the city, with regular flights to Tokyo (Haneda and Nartia), Sapporo, Sendai, Okinawa, and also to China, Taiwan, Singapore and South Korea.
 The Hiroshima-Haneda route is the fifth-busiest domestic air route in Japan.

 Iwakuni Kintaikyo Airport, 43 km (27 mi) a military airbase south-west of Hiroshima, has a civilian airport terminal with All Nippon Airways (ANA) operating flights to Tokyo Haneda, and ANA Wings operating flights to Naha (Okinawa) and Tokyo Haneda.

 If you rent a car in Japan, you will have no problem finding your way to Hiroshima as it is connected to other big cities via toll highways.
 The drive from Tokyo to Hiroshima is around 800 km (502 mi), taking about 8 hours 30 mins.
 Hiroshima is 331 km (206 mi) from Osaka, with a drive time of just under 4 hours.
-Kyoto is a little futher than Osaka, taking around 4 hours 15 mins.
+Kyoto is a little further than Osaka, taking around 4 hours 15 mins.

-Use 12GoAsia to check timetables and reserve seats on highways buses.
+You can use a site such as 12GoAsia to check timetables and reserve seats on highways buses.